krysopath/derive/readme.md

 !
 Enter Secret Token (hold Yubikey 5secs) ...OK 16F61AD0160EE71CAC668FC3
 ```
+> `derive` reads a salt from the environment and waits for a newline character
+> on `/dev/stdin`.
+It uses those values and the passed arguments to derive a
+> key and emit it to `dev/stdout

+> the author used a usb HID rubberduck to output a static secret string

+> a yubikey may be programmed to emit a static key of 38 bytes via HID

+> a master password can be remembered and concatened with the rubberduck static key, too!

 > consider using `| xclip -i -selection clipboard` to capture the results